TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-To get an interactive shell, we trigger a `reverse shell`:
+To get an interactive `shell`, we trigger a reverse shell.
+It's important to `URL-encode` special characters like whitespaces (%20) and ampersands (%26) to avoid `breaking` the request.

 <br />